Seaford Senior High School

 Seaford Senior High School is an American public high school in Seaford, Delaware.
 The school's attendance area includes the towns of Seaford, Blades, and a small portion of Bridgeville.

+History

+Seaford Senior High School was established in 1966.
+The building was designed by Wilmington architects Martin & Wason.

 Academics

 Students can choose from an array of academic courses from college-prep to Advanced Placement to prepare them for the college/university of their choosing.
 Teachers on the secondary level use the curriculum mapping process to align their content with the Delaware Content Standards, articulate instruction from grades 6–12, and coordinate assignments at each grade level.

 For the graduating class of 2010, students taking the SAT scored an average of 474 in math and 460 in verbal for a combined score of 934.
 This is compared with averages of 482+479=961 throughout the state and 516+501=1017 nationally.

 Athletics

 All Seaford School District teams compete in the Henlopen Conference in middle school and high school sports.
 Seaford High School is one of the smallest schools in the conference, based on enrollment, and thereby competes in the Henlopen South.

 Following outrage over the playing of Roseanne Barr's 1990 performance of The Star-Spangled Banner during the school's September 24, 2019 girls' volleyball match against Milford High School, the district apologized about this issue.